Phonics and Reading at Richard Taylor School.

 Reading plays an important part in the life of the school, we celebrate World Book Day every year, classes regularly visit Bilton and Woodfield Library.
 Classes regularly come together to allow older children to share books with younger pupils.
 The EYFS classes regularly invite parents in to share books.

-For reluctant KS2 readers we even work with Susie, the reading dog, who comes in every week to hear readers.
+For reluctant KS2 readers we even work with Ciara, the reading dog, who comes in every week to hear readers.

 In the autumn term, each year, there is a valuable information evening for all parents which, explains how we teach early reading and how you can help at home.